Cambridge Makers covid-19 guidelines

 - We have set up fixed-desk arrangements to ensure physical distance between participants

-- Necessarily-shared equipment will have hand sanitiser available for use before and after use of the equipment
+- Necessarily-shared equipment will have hand sanitiser available for use before and after use of the equipment (again, remember to ensure they are dry before using them as they can become slippery)

 - Tutors will be required to wear clear visors rather than masks so they can more easily communicate and demonstrate